psamuels00/echo-api/README.md

 - allow newlines anywhere in a rule (after selector type, selector target, pattern, status code, delay, or location)
 - add wildcard support for parameters and JSON fields (ie: "PARAM:\*" and "JSON:\*")
 - check for security of allowing any expression in the content which will be evaluated via str.format()
+- For more useful semantics of the sequenced content, perhaps the rule ID should be based on the path of nested file refs leading to the rule rather than just the name of the file containing the rule.
+This would allow a file to be reused in multiple rules with the same selection criteria, but having been reached through a different path through the rules spec.
+Not sure if this is needed.